Code-Institute-Submissions/MattheusKasa-Workify_JulyResub/README.md

 ![Navigation Bar](md/workify-navbar.png)

 ## Header
-- ### Introduction to the website, quick and easy way to see what were about.
+- ### Introduction to the website, quick and easy way to see what we're about.

 ![Header](md/workify-header.png)